-Does the law contain provisions concerning students with disabilities?
+What does the law say about students with disabilities?

-Yes.
-The law requires that instruction and materials be appropriate and accessible for use with pupils with disabilities.
-This includes, but is not limited to, "the provision of a modified curriculum, materials, and instruction in alternative formats and auxiliary aids."
-(51933(b)(5))
+Instruction and materials must be appropriate for students with physical, developmental, or intellectual disabilities.
+This includes but is not limited to providing a modified curriculum, materials and instruction in alternative formats, and auxiliary aids.
+(EC § 51933(d)(3).)

-Does the law contain new provisions concerning students who are English language learners?
+What does the law say about students who are English language learners?

-Yes.
-The law requires that instruction be made available on an equal basis to pupils who are English learners, whether they are placed in English immersion classes or alternative bilingual education classes.

-The instruction they receive must be consistent with the existing sexuality education curriculum.
-In addition, the law requires that sexual health education classes be appropriate for use with students of all races and ethnic and cultural backgrounds.
+The California Healthy Youth Act requires that instruction be made available on an equal basis to pupils who are English learners, whether they are placed in English immersion classes or alternative bilingual education classes, and must be consistent with the existing sex education curriculum.
+(EC § 51933(d)(2).)
+In addition, the law requires that instruction be appropriate for use with students of all races and ethnic and cultural backgrounds.
+(EC § 51933(d)(1).)

-Does the law affect parental notification and consent policies?
+Does the law affect parent/quardian notification and consent policies for instruction?